The T-Mobile Team presents a new organisational structure

 About the Company

-T-Mobile Czech Republic has been operating in the Czech market since 1996.
-As at 30 September 2013, more than 5.7 million customers were using T-Mobile’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
-T-Mobile is an integrated operator: in addition to mobile and fixed-line telecommunications services, it offers ICT and T-Mobile TV satellite television services.
+T-Mobile Czech Republic has been operating in the Czech market since 1996, and has been a member of the international telecommunications group Deutsche Telekom since 2002.
+As at 30 September 2013, more than 5.7 million customers were using the operator’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
+T-Mobile is an integrated operator: in addition to mobile and fixed-line telecommunications services, it offers a broad portfolio of IT services and systems-integration solutions under the T-Systems brand for business customers and public administration authorities.

-T-Mobile is a proud organizer of Rozjezdy, the nation-wide support program for starting entrepreneurs.
-More info can be found at www.rozjezdyroku.cz).
+T-Mobile is the proud organizer of Rozjezdy, the nation-wide support program for beginning entrepreneurs.
+Activities intended primarily for non-profit organisations are carried out under the auspices of the T-Mobile Fund program.
+More information can be found at www.rozjezdyroku.cz and www.prosvetkolemnas.cz.